 R-Value and What it Means for Foam Insulation

 Insulation material needs to resist heat to be effective: this is R-value.
 R value is measured based on the density, thickness, and type of material (spray foam) and it tells us if the material holds a high or low amount of thermal resistance.
 Both types of foam, closed and open cell, offer different R-values and benefits for insulation.

 The cells in closed cell foam are packed tightly together, so it insulates better.
 Because the cells are packed so tightly, the foam also has a high resistance to heat and water – meaning that is boasts a high R-value.
 Though the R-value is high, over time that number can decrease.

 Closed cell, or high expansion foam, better insulates large areas like attics, basements, and garages.
 FYI: A little goes a long way with high expansion DIY foam insulation – spray only 1″ of this to see it expand 30x.

 Open cell foam

-The cells in open cell, or low expansion spray foam are loosely packed and the R-value is lower, but – installed in the right place – this is not a disadvantage for insulation.
-Open cell foam works as a air barrier, and unlike closed cell foam the R-value of open cell foam will not change over time.
+The cells in open cell, or low expansion spray foam are loosely packed, and the R-value is lower, but – installed in the right place – this is not a disadvantage for insulation.
+Open cell foam works as an air barrier, and unlike closed cell foam the R-value of open cell foam will not change over time.